Skip to content

 Data science teams often need a consistent Python version across all contributors.
 Pin the version for this project:

-This creates (or updates) the .python-version file in the project root.
+Notice the new .python-version file in the project root.
 When anyone runs uv sync or uv run in this directory, uv installs and uses Python 3.13, even if their system has a different version.
-The pinned version must satisfy the requires-python constraint in pyproject.toml.
-See How to Change the Python Version of a uv Project for details.

 Final project structure